daniel-gallo/ARPTool/README.md

 ![](doc/attacker.png)

 To ARP spoof a device just select it using the arrows and press `Enter` or `Space`.
 An asterisk indicates whether a device is being spoofed or not.
 IP Forwarding can be enabled or disabled pressing `Tab`.
 Spoofed devices won't have Internet access unless IP Forwarding is enabled.
 To quit, press `q` or `Control+C`.
+[Click here](doc/attacker.md) for a more detailed explanation.

 ## Detector

 Two detectors have been implemented.
+For a more thorough description [click here](doc/detector.md).

 ### Passive detector